bdeluchi/yg-tech-assessment/README.md

 You will need to add a github personal token in a local .env file with name `REACT_APP_GITHUB_TOKEN`.

 # How to run the app
 You can use `npm start` to start the app and `npm test` to run all tests.
+You can also run the linter with `npm lint`.

 # Additional comments
 - The number of repos fetched from GraphQL is fixed to 20 in the query.